December 31, 2007

 I fully agree that we will have to count on human ingenuity to save our descendants from the dark ages that already lurk close (hugo chávez), but to that end we also need to keep on believing that goodness and badness does not add to a zero-sum human condition

-It is when the regulators themselves start acting like God that they really set us up for the big systemic disasters.
+It is when the bank regulators themselves start acting like God that they really set us up for the big systemic disasters.

 December 18, 2007